Morocco's Silver Town: The Essential Travel Guide to Tiznit

 Birdwatch in the Oued Massa Nature Reserve

 Tiznit makes an ideal base for visiting the Oued Massa Nature Reserve, an ecologically diverse protected area around 40 kilometres away.
 The main attraction of the reserve is the Oued Massa lagoon, which is protected due to its abundant plant life and diverse bird species.
-One of the notable species found in this area is the northern bald ibis, which has a breeding colony within the reserve.

 Aside from exploring the Oued Massa Nature Reserve with the help of a local guide, you can visit the nearby Souss Massa National Park.
 It provides a habitat for dama gazelle, scimitar oryx and white antelopes, as well as the recently reintroduced North African ostrich.